 SmallSat Propellant Positioning

-Multiphase flow management is of critical importance to in-space propulsion systems.
-Achieving liquid and/or gas-free expulsion and controlling propellant sloshing have been two of the main drivers behind propellant tank design since the 1960s.
+Multiphase flow management is critical to in-space propulsion systems.
+Achieving liquid and/or gas-free expulsion and mitigating propellant sloshing have been two of the main drivers behind propellant tank design since the 1960s.
 Even though a wide variety of solutions exist for storable propellants in traditionally-shaped containers, propellant management remains largely unexplored for conformal tank geometries like those employed in CubeSats.

-The LGST Laboratory is introducing and advancing the technology readiness levels of novel propellant management technologies based on magnetic, dielectrophoretic, and thermal phase change mechanisms.
-Analytical, computational, and experimental studies are currently underway with the ultimate goal of achieving flight-ready implementations.
-These systems diverge from existing capillary propellant management technologies and have the potential to offer reduced mass and volume requirements with improved performance.
-While the focus of this project is on applications to SmallSat propellant management, these technologies have the potential to impact low-gravity fluid management as a whole, spanning life support systems, thermal management, cryogenics storage, and others.
+Analytical and computational studies are also underway with the ultimate goal of demonstrating these technologies in orbit.
+While the focus of this project is on applications to SmallSat propellant management, our efforts have the potential to impact low-gravity fluid control as a whole, spanning life support systems, thermal management, cryogenics storage, and others.

 Student lead: